VA Agency Guidelines Versus Mortgage Overlays By Lenders

 Here is what Alex Carlucci says about VA lender overlays:

 Did you know VA loan guidelines vary depending on the lender?
 Working with a mortgage company with no overlays will prevent chances of an underwriter denial.
 Some lenders advertise that they specialize in VA loans, but little do they say is they have VA debt-to-income caps, will not manually underwrite VA loans, or have the most common overlay – a minimum credit score.
 VA loan guidelines are set to expand homeownership for Veterans and are not difficult to qualify for without mortgage company overlays.
 It is important to understand that a lot of mortgage companies set these standards just because they either do not have the resources to underwrite these types of loans or it is not their niche.

-Gustan Cho Associates Mortgage Group are one of the very few national lenders with no overlays on government and conventional loans.
+Gustan Cho Associates Mortgage Group is one of the very few national lenders with no overlays on government and conventional loans.
 If a borrower can get an approve/eligible per AUS with a 500 FICO and 60% DTI, we can approve and close the loan.
 We have zero overlays and will just go off the automated findings.